8 Free Prime and Composite Numbers Anchor Chart

 Rainbow Model Anchor Chart for Prime And Composite Numbers

 I have a small math problem with a rainbow model anchor chart for prime and composite numbers.
-I have given two numbers to the students and asked them to find out whether the numbers are composite or prime numbers.
+I gave the students two numbers and asked them to determine whether the numbers were composite or prime numbers.

 For example, if I want to check the numbers 19 and 24 to see if they are prime or composite, I must first find out if they have any factors.